-If you do not see your question below, please contact WEAVE’s 24-Hour Support and Information Line.
+If you do not see your question below, please contact the Legal Line at (916) 319-4944 or WEAVE’s 24-Hour Support and Information Line.

-Can I violate my own restraining order?
-If I initiate contact with my abuser will my restraining order be void?
+Can I violate a restraining order protecting me?
+If I contact my abuser will my restraining order be void?

-Will the restraining order interfere with my abuser getting a job or renting an apartment/house?
+Will the restraining order interfere with my abuser getting or keeping a job or renting an apartment/house?
 Will it affect their credit report?

 Most likely, no. A Domestic Violence Restraining Order is a civil protection order.
-It is not a crime in and of itself to have a restraining order issued against you.
-The potential for criminal penalties comes when the abuser violates the restraining order.
-The restraining order does affect the ability to possess or own a firearm.
-The restraining order will affect their ability to seek employment where it is necessary for them to have a firearm.
-The restraining order will not affect their ability to rent an apartment/house unless that apartment/house is within 100 yards of your home.
+It is not a crime to have a restraining order issued against you and most employers cannot fire an employee because they have a restraining order against them.
+The restraining order does prevent your abuser from possesses or owning a firearm or ammunition.
+The restraining order will affect their employment if the job they have or want requires them to have a firearm.
+The restraining order will not affect their ability to rent an apartment/house unless that apartment/house is within 100 yards of your home and your restraining order contains stay away orders requiring your abuser to stay at least 100 yards away from you and your home.
 The restraining order will not affect your abuser’s credit rating or credit report.

 Can my abuser talk to the judge before the hearing and without my being present?

-No. The judge will only discuss your case during your scheduled hearing.
-You will need to be present during your hearing.
-Prior to the hearing, the abuser may file an Answer to the Domestic Violence Restraining Order.
-An Answer is the proper way for the abuser/Defendant to tell the Court their side of the story or offer an explanation as to what happened.
-If an Answer is filed with the Court, a copy must also be served upon you.
-You have the right to know what the abuser has said, just as you had the abuser had the right to know what you said in your restraining order.
+No. The judge is not allowed to communicate with only one party and will only discuss your case during your scheduled hearing.
+You must go to your hearing in person if you want the judge to make long term orders; you may bring an attorney and/or one emotional support person with you to the hearing.
+Before the hearing, the abuser may file a Response to your request for a Domestic Violence Restraining Order.
+A Response is the proper way for the abuser to tell the Court their side of the story or offer an explanation about what happened.
+If Response is filed with the Court, a copy must also be given (served) to you.
+You have the right to know what the abuser has said, just as you had the abuser had the right to know what you said in your restraining order request.
+Your abuser can serve the Response to you by mail, so be sure to check your mail regularly leading up to your hearing.

 What should I do if my abuser says they have spoken with the judge and they both decided I do not have to appear in court for my hearing?

+Your abuser is trying to trick you.
 Go to the hearing anyway.
-If you do not go to your hearing, the restraining order will be dismissed.
+If you do not go to your hearing, the restraining order will be dismissed and you will have to start over.
 Do not believe your abuser when they tell you not to go to the hearing or not to worry because everything is taken care of.
 You are in control of this situation, not your abuser.
 You have filed the restraining order application and scheduled a court date.
 Your abuser does not have the power to cancel the hearing and/or dismiss the case.

 What if my abuser knows the judge personally?